 - There is free Wi-Fi in all Norfolk libraries

-- Meet friends, look at magazines and join in with events and activities – Click to find out more about some of the projects young people have been involved in: Our Norfolk Story the 2015 ImagiNation blog for young people Yarmouth Strikes Back , Carry On Bridge
+- Meet friends, look at magazines and join in with events and activities.
+Some of the projects young people have been involved in include: Our Norfolk Story, the 2015 ImagiNation blog for young people Yarmouth Strikes Back, Carry On Bridge

 - Want to know more about our Shelf Help Collection of books to support young people's mental health and wellbeing?